Battle of Lovejoy's Station: Battle

+The two sides had arrived at something of a stalemate, with the Union army half-encircling Atlanta and the Confederate defenders staying behind their fortifications.
+Contemporary sources state the fighting on August 20 was continuous from Lovejoy to Walnut Creek.

-The Battlefield Today
+Battlefield preservation

 The area of this historic battle has mostly been lost due to suburban sprawl of Clayton and Henry Counties, Georgia.
 The last 100 acre on the Henry County side are the site of a battle of another kind.
 Local citizens, preservationists, and historians are fighting to stop the development of this rural farmland.
 The local community has offered to buy back the land to develop a historic park to commemorate the Civil War battle.

 Henry County, Georgia announced the official opening of the Nash Farm Battlefield Park, which was the scene of Kilpatrick's Raid on August 20 and the Infantry action from September 2 to September 6, 1864.
 Plans for the 202 acre battlefield include converting the farmhouse into a museum and renovating the barn into a public meetings and event facility, as well as walking trails throughout the property.
 The museum, called the Nash Farm Battlefield Museum, was closed permanently on June 1, 2017 Due to a change in demographics among the county representatives.

+Map of the battlefield core and study areas by the American Battlefield Protection Program.